 How to Make Green Bean Casserole

-- To make the mushroom sauce, melt the butter in a large skillet over medium heat
+Prep – Before you get started, preheat the oven to 350 degree F. To make the mushroom sauce, start by melting the butter in a large skillet over medium heat.

-- Add the mushrooms to the skillet and cook, stirring frequently until the mushrooms are soft and have reduced in size
+Mushrooms – Next, add the mushrooms to the skillet and cook them for a couple minutes.
+You’ll want to stir them frequently until the mushrooms are soft and have reduced in size.

-- Add in the flour and stir until the flour has been absorbed into the butter and then cook for 2-3 minutes
+Sauce – Add in the flour and keep stirring until the flour has been absorbed into the butter.
+Then let the mixture cook for about 2-3 minutes.
+Finally, you’ll need to gradually whisk in the milk and cook it until the sauce has thickened.

-- Remove the sauce from heat and stir in the garlic powder, salt and pepper
+Season – Remove the mushroom sauce from the heat and stir in the garlic powder, salt and pepper.

-- Add the green beans to the skillet and toss to coat
+Green Beans – Add in the fresh green beans to the skillet and toss everything until they’re evenly coated.

-- **If you using a can of Campbell’s soup, add the green beans and soup to a mixing bowl and mix until evenly coated**
+Note – If you are using a can of Campbell’s soup, add the green beans and soup to a mixing bowl and mix until evenly coated.

-- Pour the green bean mixture into a 9 x 13 baking pan
+Cook – Pour the green bean mixture into a 9 x 13 baking pan.
+Top the green bean casserole with fried onions (I love the French’s brand) and bake for 22 minutes.

-- To speed things up, I usually use frozen green beans in this casserole, but if you have fresh green beans on hand, they will work too!
+- Make It Faster – I usually use frozen green beans in this casserole, but if you have fresh green beans on hand, they will work too!

-You can make the casserole itself a day in advance.
-Store it in the refrigerator until you’re ready to make it.
+Make Ahead Of Time – You can make the green bean casserole itself a day in advance.
+Store everything in the refrigerator until you’re ready to cook it.
 However, leave the fried onions off until you are ready to put it in the oven or they will get soggy.
 And let’s be honest, those crispy fried onions are the best part of this casserole!

 More Easy Casserole Recipes